Bio: Kat Richardson

 Kat is a member of International Thriller Writers, and recently served as the Northwest Chapter President of Mystery Writers of America.

 She is also distantly related to Mark Twain (really!)

 Kat is represented by Sally Harding of CookeMcDermid Literary Management.

 219 Dufferin St, Unit 208B

 For questions about licensing existing work, video, audio, or other rights, and all other business related to Kat’s writing, please contact Sally directly via CookeMcDermid’s contact form.

 Publicity, Speaking, Teaching & workshops:

-If you would like to discuss Kat’s work, or ask her to teach, speak, or attend a function or convention as a professional guest or panelist, please use the contact form .
+If you would like to discuss Kat’s work, or ask her to teach, speak, or attend a function or convention as a professional guest or panelist, please send email to email@example.com .